section

 I do not think software is the only place where structure matters.
 Nutrition, menu design, hospitality, pacing, atmosphere, and the circulation of care are also design problems.
 We can describe the ways we hope nutrition flows and then make tasty foods that embody those hopes.

-Restaurant horizon
+Restaurant + entertainment venue horizon

 Why this belongs here